BlackWind001/p_m/README.md

   - Check the [pkg](https://www.npmjs.com/package/pkg) package
 3. When displaying domains and usernames, sort according to domains.
 4. Add a confirmation step in delete flow when the user enters the exact domain.
+5. Allow user to enter domain and username details as argument(s) while executing the command similar to how we allow search string to be passed for view flow.
+6. Handle errors with meaningful error messages instead of throwing the errors directly (floods the user's screen with unnecessary data).
+7. Handle Ctrl+c interrupt better.
+Check [this](https://stackoverflow.com/questions/10021373/what-is-the-windows-equivalent-of-process-onsigint-in-node-js) for reference.
+8. Update interface so the user can continuously use the program without having to type the master password for every command.
+For example, when the user types `p_m` without any arguments, we take the user into an interactive mode that allows the user to input commands like `ls`, `add`, `help` etc. In this flow, the user only has to enter the master password once and then not worry about entering the master password again.
+9. Abstract out the flow where we filter the password list based on a search string.
+I am repeating the same logic in delete, update and view flows.